virtuallandmanager/vlm-dcl/etc/vlm-dcl.api.md

 // Warnings were encountered during analysis:
 //
-// dist/types/logic/VLMNFT.logic.d.ts:5:9 - (ae-forgotten-export) The symbol "VLMNFT" needs to be exported by the entry point index.d.ts
+// dist/types/logic/VLMNFT.logic.d.ts:5:9 - (ae-forgotten-export) The symbol "VLMNFT_2" needs to be exported by the entry point index.d.ts
-// dist/types/logic/VLMWidget.logic.d.ts:5:9 - (ae-forgotten-export) The symbol "VLMWidget" needs to be exported by the entry point index.d.ts
+// dist/types/logic/VLMWidget.logic.d.ts:5:9 - (ae-forgotten-export) The symbol "VLMWidget_2" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)